duaneg/django-hookbox/README.txt

-Other versions of hookbox (including the latest dev versions) probably will *not* work, as things like command-line option names and URLs seem to change from frequently.
+Other versions of hookbox (including the latest dev versions) probably will *not* work, as things like command-line option names and URLs seem to change frequently.
 On the other hand, any problems should be easy to fix.

 ============
 Installation